Azure/deployment-stacks/TUTORIAL.md

 Following are the relevant `az stack sub create` parameters:

-- `deny-settings-mode`: Defines how resources deployed by the deployment stack are locked.
-Valid values are <TO DO>
+- `deny-settings-mode`: Defines how resources deployed by the deployment stack are locked
 - `deny-settings-excluded-principals`: Comma-separated list of Azure Active Directory (Azure AD) principal IDs excluded from the lock.
 Up to five principals are allowed
 - `deny-settings-apply-to-child-scopes`: Deny settings will be applied to child Azure management scopes
 - `deny-settings-excluded-actions`: List of role-based access control (RBAC) management operations excluded from the deny settings.
 Up to 200 actions are allowed